-The SG-1000 II is an updated version of the SG-1000 video game console, and was released by Sega in 1984.
-It is not a new system per se - internally it is identical to the original SG-1000, but sports a new outer design.
+The SG-1000 II is an updated model of the SG-1000 video game console released by Sega in 1984.
+It is internally identical to the original SG-1000, but sports a new outer design.
 In contrast to the original SG-1000, which featured a hardwired joystick controller with an optional extra controller port, the SG-1000 II features two detachable joypad controllers.

 Like the original SG-1000, the SG-1000 II runs all SC-3000 games and applications, with the exception of Music and Basic Cartridges.
 The expansion port has been moved to the front (as it is only used by the SK-1100 add-on), and rather than hard-wiring the first controller, it is detachable like the second.
 The SG-1000 II also shipped with updated SJ-150 controllers, which can be housed on the sides of the console, a design concept inspired by Nintendo's Famicom.
 Controllers are plugged in to the back of the unit this time.

 As the system failed to deliver any meaningful improvements for the Japanese public, the SG-1000 II, like its predecessor, faced stiff competition from Nintendo's Famicom and failed to pick up much steam in that region.
 As far as we know, it was not released in as many regions as the original SG-1000 - most would jump ahead to the Sega Master System.